.NET Aspire Azure Event Hubs integration

 PartitionReceiver PartitionReceiverOptions AzureMessagingEventHubsPartitionReceiverSettings

-The client type are from the Azure SDK for .NET, as are the corresponding options classes.
-The settings classes are provided by the .NET Aspire Azure Event Hubs integration library.
+The client types are from the Azure SDK for .NET, as are the corresponding options classes.
+The settings classes are provided by the .NET Aspire.
+The settings classes are used to configure the client instances.

-In the Program.cs file of your client-consuming project, call the AddAzureEventHubProducerClient extension to register a EventHubProducerClient for use via the dependency injection container.
+In the Program.cs file of your client-consuming project, call the AddAzureEventHubProducerClient extension method on any IHostApplicationBuilder to register an EventHubProducerClient for use via the dependency injection container.
+The method takes a connection name parameter.

 public class ExampleService(EventHubProducerClient client)